tkrajina/yapd/README.md

 Edit your **/etc/php/php5/php.ini** and/or **/etc/php5/cli/php.ini** files and add the yamd folder to the **include_path** variable.

-And that's it.

 Debugging CLI scripts:
 ----------------------

 Go to the cloned folder, start **./inspect.php**.
-YAMD will start and wait for a debug point.
-Leave it as it started.
+YAMD will start and wait for a debug event.

 Create a new PHP script.
-Include yapd:
+Include YAPD:

     require_once 'yapd/dbg.php';